driusan/dewm/src/Keyboard.md

 it and not being able to figure out why nothing is happening.

-We'll have to add XK_e to our keysym map, with the value from the X11 keysymdef.h, but while we're at it let's add all of the letters from Latin1.
+We'll have to add XK_e to our keysym map, with the value from the X11 keysymdef.h, but while we're at it let's add all of the letters from Latin1, and the standard up/down/left/right keys.

 ### "Known KeySym definitions" +=
 ```go